guerindylan555-boop/MVPvintedboost/README.md

 - Auth 404 at `/api/auth/...`: ensure the path is `app/api/auth/[[...all]]/route.js` (optional catch‑all) and that `better-auth/next-js` is used, not `better-auth/integrations/next-js`.
 - Auth 500 at `/api/auth/...`: verify DB env vars are present on the frontend service and the DB host is resolvable from the container; also set `BETTER_AUTH_URL`.
 - Google redirects back to `/login`: confirm cookies are set (HTTPS, correct domain), your email is allowlisted, and Google Console redirect URI matches exactly.
+- Redirect loop on `/login`: ensure global gating happens via `middleware.ts` (cookie presence) and not inside `layout.js`; verify `/login` is listed as a public path in the middleware allowlist.

 ## Roadmap
 - Persist request IDs and latency; expose `/history` endpoint using DB